sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 For any field, it is possible to **set rules on when to show or hide a WooCommerce checkout field** ✔️.

+It's also possible to set a field as required based on selected conditions.

 There are three types of this logic:

 * Conditional Logic for Fields
-* Conditional Logic for Products and Categories
+* Conditional Logic for Products and Product Categories in the Cart
 * Conditional Logic for Shipping Methods

+The plugin lets you set multiple conditions for each field with OR and AND condition groups.

 So, you can customize the WooCommerce checkout page with dynamic fields based on customer choices.